Madeleine Edmunds: Club and state rowing

 Raised in Brisbane, Edmunds' is the daughter of 1984 Olympic bronze medal winning rower Ian Edmunds.
 Madeleine was educated at St Margaret's Anglican Girls School at Ascot and her senior rowing has been from the Commercial Rowing Club in Brisbane.

 Edmunds' first state representative selection came at aged sixteen in 2008 in the Queensland youth eight who contested and won the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 In 2009, 2010 and 2011 Edmunds made three further appearances in the Queensland youth eight for three further wins.
 On six occasions from 2012 to 2018 Edmunds was selected in Queensland senior women's eights competing for the Queen's Cup at the Interstate Regatta.
 In 2018 she was Queensland's representative contesting and winning the interstate single-sculls championship for the Nell Slatter Trophy.

 In 2017 in Commercial colours she won the national double scull title at the Australian Rowing Championships with Olympia Aldersey.

-In 2018 crewed a composite Australian selection eight which won the open women's coxed eight title at the Australian Rowing Championships.
+In 2018 crewed a composite Australian selection eight which won the women's eight title at the Australian Rowing Championships.